What is workplace giving

 2. Download and complete the attached employee registration form and send it to your pay office.

-3. Ask your employer to complete the registration form and return it to BOS Australia at PO Box 3916 Mosman NSW 2088.
+3. If your Employer doesn't use a purpose built online donation platform ask them employer to complete the registration form and return it to BOS Australia at PO Box 3916 Mosman NSW 2088.

 4. Money is deducted from your salary each pay period as a pre-tax amount via the usual payroll process.

-5. Your employer can then either deposit donations directly to the BOS Australia bank account or forward a cheque.
+5. Your employer/workplace giving program can then either deposit donations directly to the BOS Australia bank account or forward a cheque.
 For direct deposit details, ask your employer to give us a call on 02 9011 5455.

 6. Your employer will provide documentation of your donations for tax purposes.